Connect with others who understand.

 Powered By

-HIV and Aging: 5 Problems To Watch For
+Aging With HIV: 5 Problems To Watch For

-Medically reviewed by
+Medically reviewed by Elizabeth Cueto, M.D.

 Thanks to the development and widespread use of highly active antiretroviral therapy (ART) since the mid-1990s, the life expectancy of people living with the human immunodeficiency virus (HIV) has greatly increased.
 As a result, there is a growing population of older adults living with HIV.

-Compared with the general population, people who have received an HIV diagnosis are at increased risk of developing certain comorbidities.
+Compared with the general population, people who have received an HIV diagnosis have an increased risk of developing certain comorbidities.
 A comorbidity is a disease or medical condition that occurs at the same time as another condition.
 As people age, they become more susceptible to age-related comorbidities that may reduce their quality of life.
 The following list highlights five types of health problems worth watching out for as you age with HIV.

 1. Metabolic Syndrome and Cardiovascular Disease